 Vertical Jigging

-In recent years, vertical jigging from a boat has become a very popular fishing technique for catching lake trout in the Finger Lakes.
-Many fishermen and women actually vertical jig by dropping their jig to the bottom, raising it up a few feet and then bouncing or “jigging” it up and down.
-However, the most popular method is to lower the jig to the bottom, raise it off the bottom a couple of inches and jig it a few times, then crack it towards the surface for some distance before dropping it again and repeating the process.
-On the retrieve, vary your speed by cracking fast then slow and even pausing for a while.
-The best vertical jigging lures for lake trout feature ½ to 1- ounce jigging spoons and lead head jigs rigged with plastic baits such as flukes, twister tails, tube jigs and swimbaits in white or chartreuse or white bucktail jigs.
+In recent years, vertical jigging has gained immense popularity among anglers targeting lake trout in the Finger Lakes.
+This technique typically involves dropping a jig to the bottom, raising it a few feet, and then bouncing or “jigging” it up and down.
+A common approach is to lower the jig to the bottom, lift it a couple of inches, jig a few times, and then aggressively crack it toward the surface before dropping it back down.
+On the retrieve, it’s essential to vary your speed, alternating between quick and slow movements, and even pausing occasionally.
+The most effective lures for vertical jigging include ½ to 1-ounce jigging spoons and lead head jigs paired with plastic baits such as flukes, twister tails, tube jigs, and swimbaits, particularly in colors like white or chartreuse, or classic white bucktail jigs.

 Natural Bait

-The use of natural bait (live bait or dead bait) is another method that has been used to fish for lake trout on the Finger Lakes for decades.
-The most popular bait used is alewives (called sawbellies or mooneyes).
-But, minnows, smelt and stonecats have also been used to catch lakers.
-Natural baits are generally fished on the bottom with the use of an egg sinker, however they can also be fished anywhere in the water column.
+Using natural bait (both live and dead) has been a staple technique for lake trout fishing in the Finger Lakes for decades.
+The most commonly used bait is alewives (also known as sawbellies or mooneyes), but minnows, smelt, and stonecats are also effective options.
+Natural baits are typically fished on the bottom using an egg sinker; however, they can also be fished throughout the water column to entice lake trout at various depths.

 Best Finger Lakes Fishing Spots